 British Pre-Raphaelite artist John William Waterhouse explored, in this painting, the theme of roses, early summer and fleeting moments found in the 17th century poem, “To the Virgins, to Make Much of Time” by Robert Herrick.
 There are two painting with the title, “Gather Ye Rosebuds While Ye May”.
-This is the second painting created in 1909, the first one was completed in 1908.
-(See below)

 It is a lovely scene, holding a tranquility and grace that prompts us to pause, reflect and become part of the painting.
 The stream in the background, the green grass covered with flowers invite us to gather rosebuds, too.

 There is always a surprise waiting for me when I look into the background of a painting.
 This painting has a Canadian connection, although it is mysterious as to how this painting ended up in Canada.
 It seems that the painting was lost for nearly a century and was found on the wall of an old Canadian farmhouse.
 A couple who bought the farmhouse asked that the painting remain with the house.
 They thought it looked nice on the wall.
 Fast forward thirty years, the painting was discovered when the couple asked an art dealer for an appraisal.

 Of course, we will never know how this painting made the journey from Britain to Canada.
 Perhaps there are narratives that need to remain safe in the folds of history.